sul-dlss-deprecated/lyberservices-scripts/README.md

 Use the ROBOT_ENVIRONMENT=xxxxx in front of commands to run in a specific environment.
 Current available environments are:

-local
-:   your laptop
+- local:   your laptop
-development
-:   development servers
+- development:   development servers
-test
-:   test servers
+- test:   test servers
-production
-:   production servers
+- production:   production servers

 The server environments define which instance of DOR is connected to, as well as the workflow and other services.
 If you run in the incorrect environment,